 This is probably the biggest open question about the machine at present: how much will it cost?

 If Xbox deems it necessary to have a second, cheaper Series console available, it means the larger, better specced next-gen machine will cost a packet.
-And, if it plans to continue to sell the Xbox One S and One X, we imagine the Series S will sit somewhere in the middle of those.
+And, if it plans to continue to sell the Xbox One S (the only current console not discountinued), we imagine the Series S will sit somewhere in the middle of those.

 That basically means it will be between £250 and £350.